livearchivist/wesdottoday/gear.md

 [configuration]()

-- NixOS
-- i3wm
-- Amnesia-tic Encrypted ZFS Filesystem
+- Ubuntu 20.04 (I had to switch from NixOS to Ubuntu to have more solid support for development on NVIDIA BlueField-2 - my dayjob)

 ### maracapants